PRocha0503/Construccion-de-software/GameDesign.md

 1. In the main screen, the player will be able to login and start a new game or existing one.
 2. Player/hooded figure will be sat in a drumset, in a cemetery.
-3. Notes will begin to fly accross the screen as music starts, the player must play them.
+3. Notes will begin to fly across the screen as music starts, the player must play them.
 4. The ambient, already surrounded by tombstones, will become more party-intense as the player plays notes.
 5. Skeletons and other monsters will begin to rise from the death and dance and party as the player progresses though the song/score.
 6. When the song ends, the crowd will cheer and in case of having the required score, a pop up to the next level will appear.
 7. Otherwise, a retry pop up will appear.

 _(example)_